chrisnoonan98675/site/xl-deploy/how-to/using-xl-deploy-reports.markdown

 **Note:** If you change the name of an application that was previously deployed, you will not be able to access detailed reports about that application.

-## Deployment report (HTML version)
+## Deployment report (default HTML version)

-The Technical Preview of the XL Deploy HTML-based user interface includes the deployment report.
-To access the report, go to `XL_DEPLOY_URL:PORT/technical-preview.html` and click **Reports** in the top menu.
+The XL Deploy default HTML-based GUI includes the deployment report.
+To access the report, click **Reports** in the top menu.
 Note that, like other reports, this requires the [`report#view`](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html#global-permissions) permission.

 ![Deployment report in HTML](images/deployment-report-html5.png)

+The report provides a detailed log of each completed deployment.
+You can see the Executed Plan and the logged information about each step in the plan.

 ## Deployed application report